-To play, firstly, the crew has to be split into teams, then you have to tell the participants that there was a series of robberies the night before but that one person from each team is a witness as they got to see the robber’s face.
+Firstly, split the crew into teams and tell them that there was a series of robberies the night before.
+However, only one person from each team is a witness as they got to see the robber’s face.

-Create a face with a random face generator, show one person from each team the face of the robber and that person has to describe it to their team.
+Create a face with a random face generator.
+Show one person from each team the face of the robber and tell them to describe it to their team.
 The rest of the members of the team have to try to sketch the face based on the description.

-Once all the portraits are collected the closest one to the original wins!
+Once you have collected all the portraits, the closest one to the original wins!

 Get your team to join an online conference and give each one some random words.
-Then each person is asked to create a story using those words.
+Ask each person to create a story using those words.

-It is a very fun game as it will spread laughter within the employees with all the funny stories that will come up.
+It’s a very fun game which will spread laughter within the employees with all the funny stories.

-Get all your employees to vote on a movie to watch and then stream the most voted movie through a conference call, and get everyone to keep their instant messaging open so they can comment and point things out about the film.
+Get all your employees to vote on a movie to watch.
+Then, stream the most voted movie through a conference call.
+Don’t forget to get everyone to keep their instant messaging open so they can comment and point things out.

-This is a good game for the team to bond over the movie while offering them the opportunity to relax and share a laugh.
+This is a good game for the team to bond over the movie while getting them to relax and share a laugh.